Why the hungry chook (& WHAT IS A CHOOK ANYWAY)?...

 People often ask me "why the hungry chook?", and to be honest, I am not really sure!
 Other than to say that hubby calls me his chook; I am hungry; but mostly, because I never thought that someday others would know me as the hungry chook.
 But by now I'm stuck.

 So, yes, I am a chook and I am hungry - I am not quite cooked, but I am usually dressed for cooking.
 What else?
 I live in Sydney, Australia with hubby and four more chooks.
 The type that sleep in a coop and lay eggs.
 Actual chooks.
 We have managed to squeeze a house; a three-storey chicken coop; and two vegetable gardens onto a fairly average inner-city block (about 150m2).
-We try to eat fruit and vegetables that are in season, and organic wherever possible, shopping regularly at our local farmers' market for what we can't grow at home.
-I would never, ever dream of buying perishables at the supermarket - this includes dairy, bread, fruit, vegetables, and meat.
-I say "no, thanks" to plastic and I actually shed a tear recently when my butcher (Bruce) retired.
+Growing what we can and keeping chickens is a privilege that reminds us to eat seasonally, reduce waste as much as possible, and to eat less meat (and meat that is ethically sourced).
+We try to eat fruit and vegetables that are mostly organic, shopping regularly at our local farmers' market for what we can't grow at home.
+I wouldn't dream of buying perishables at the supermarket - this includes dairy, bread, fruit, vegetables, fish and meat.
+I say "no, thanks" to plastic, and I actually shed a tear recently when my butcher (Bruce) retired.

-But I must get back to the kitchen now,
+Speaking of dinner, I must get back to the kitchen,